Pokemon-PythonRed/Pokemon-PythonRed/README.md

 These are stored in a Python `dictionary` variable, which is then saved to the external file `save.json` via Python's `json` module.
 #### Game data
-Not to be confused with Save Data, Game Data is composed of the numbers and calculations that the game uses.
+Not to be confused with save data, game data is composed of the numbers and calculations that the game uses.
 These include:
 - Pokémon info
 - Trainer battle info
 - Save file templates